Monday, December 2, 2024

 This study had several limitations, including the potential for selection bias within the study participants.
 The group of women were highly educated and were from two main geographical locations within the province.
 This presents an issue with generalization especially to rural and remote populations where they may experience the highest risk of cervical cancer.

-In conclusion, cervical cancer screening with HPV testing results in the lower likelihood of grade 3+ cervical cancer at 48 months when compared to liquid-based Pap smear screening, but more research is required to understand both the cost-effectiveness and the long-term outcomes of HPV testing.
+In conclusion, cervical cancer screening with HPV testing results in a lower likelihood of grade 3+ cervical cancer at 48 months when compared to liquid-based Pap smear screening, but more research is required to understand both the cost-effectiveness and the long-term outcomes of HPV testing.

 Reference: Ogilvie, G., van Niekerk, D., Krajden, M., Smith, L., Cook, D., &Gondara, L. et al. (2018).
 Effect of Screening With Primary Cervical HPV Testing vs Cytology Testing on High-grade Cervical Intraepithelial Neoplasia at 48 Months.
-JAMA, 320(1), 43. doi: 10.1001/jama.2018.7464
+JAMA320(1), 43. doi: 10.1001/jama.2018.7464

 RELATED ARTICLES